Prevent Data Breaches

 NOTE: If you in any way feel physically threatened or have a crime to report contact University Police at (408) 924-2222 or email@example.com.

 Data breaches and cyber attacks can have a massively damaging effect on productivity, data loss, and reputations.
 Please stay vigilant!

 The university's practice is to disclose any breach of system security to all affected individuals (not only California residents as required by law) whose unencrypted Level 1 personal information was, or is reasonably believed to have been, acquired by an unauthorized person.

 All individuals (student, faculty, staff, consultant, contractor or any other individual) with access to confidential information are responsible for immediately reporting a security breach.
-See Section E, Appendix D, Responsible Use Policy Implementation Practices [pdf] for procedures and definition of personal information.
+For further information, review the CSU Information Security Responsible Use Policy [pdf].

 If it has been determined that unencrypted Level 1 personal information was or is reasonably believed to have been acquired by an unauthorized person due to a security breach, the campus Information Security Office will work with the department to develop an appropriate notification to the affected individuals based on each specific situation.